JJAGProject/JJAGProject/README.md

-# JJAG
+# Home Appliances Services Project (JJAG)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
+This project was builded with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

 ## How to use